What is Pantoprazole?

 3.Can older adults take Proton Pump inhibitors?

-These drugs have been identified as potentially inappropriate medications for older adults per Beers Criteria because of an increased risk for bone fractures and bone loss as well as C.difficile infection.If you are a patient who has Barret’s disease, Zollinger Ellison disease, are on chronic steroids or NSAIDS or have progressive esophagitis the recommendation is to continue this medication as the benefits outweigh the risks.
+These drugs have been identified as potentially inappropriate medications for older adults per Beers Criteria because of an increased risk for bone fractures and bone loss as well as C.difficile infection.If you are a patient who has Barrett’s disease, Zollinger Ellison disease, are on chronic steroids or NSAIDS or have progressive esophagitis the recommendation is to continue this medication as the benefits outweigh the risks.

 4.Can Proton Pump Inhibitors (Pantoprazole) cause lupus?